burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 But in fact, if think deeply then performance in fact due to [Prof. Charles E. Leiserson](https://scholar.google.com/citations?user=gWBoNCsAAAAJ&hl=ru&oi=ao) is the currency (money) under which it's possible to buy other features from the list above because these features are not coming for free.

-Nowadays, in 2022 due to [Tobex Index July 2022](https://www.tiobe.com/tiobe-index/), the interpretable programming language [Python](https://www.python.org/) is the most popular in this world.
-From the graphics, you can observe that Python is slightly beyond C in terms of popularity.
+Nowadays, in 2024 due to [Tobex Index May 2024](https://www.tiobe.com/tiobe-index/), the interpretable programming language [Python](https://www.python.org/) is the most popular in this world.
 Interestingly, Python has been designed originally only as a replacement for Bash.
 That has been described in that [Blog Post](https://python-history.blogspot.com/2009/01/personal-history-part-1-cwi.html?fbclid=IwAR1v3C4KHiJtBbG4NYVY2o__lMchCNVKQGe2ozoI-gcxnwCYNvcdxzD_sHU) written by the author of Python Programming Language:

 > "...My original motivation for creating Python was the perceived need for a higher level language in the Amoeba project.
 I realized that the development of system administration utilities in C was taking too long.
 Moreover, doing these in the Bourne shell wouldn't work for a variety of reasons.
 The most important one was that as a distributed micro-kernel system with a radically new design, Amoeba's primitive operations were very different (and finer-grain) than the traditional primitive operations available in the Bourne shell.
 So there was a need for a language that would "bridge the gap between C and the shell..." - [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).

 It is not a secret anymore that today people try to apply [Python](https://www.python.org/) beyond launching scripts but creating other user space applications.
+It may be a choice to use Python in the case if:

-When (a) Underlying Algorithms that you need are implemented in C++ or inside Hardware; (b) The algorithms are available via Python bindings with suitable interfaces; (c) The overhead of Python Interpreter is negligible; (d) There is a big part of the system has already been implemented in Python - It may be a choice to use Python in that case.
+* (a) Underlying Algorithms that you need to use are implemented in C++ or inside Hardware
+* (b) The algorithms are available via Python bindings with suitable interfaces
+* (c) The overhead of Python Interpreter is negligible
+* (d) There is a big part of the system has already been implemented in Python

 We think the main reason for the popularity of Python is primarily due to the fast learning curve measured by three days (only Language, no external libraries, frameworks, or middleware).
 At the same time, it's impossible to learn C++ in 3 days.
 We think the C++ community should think about it for its survival.